-The NICHD's autism research portfolio is spread throughout the Institute, including extramural components that support research on autism spectrum disorder (ASD) and other intellectual and developmental disabilities (IDDs).
+The NICHD's autism research portfolio is spread throughout the Institute, including extramural components that support research on ASD and other intellectual and developmental disabilities (IDDs).
 The NICHD also conducts some autism-related research projects through its intramural program.
-In addition, several extramural and intramural entities within NICHD sponsor or conduct research that is not autism-focused but can inform our understanding of the developmental and molecular processes involved in autism pathophysiology.
+In addition, several extramural and intramural entities within NICHD sponsor or conduct research that is not autism-focused but that can inform our understanding of the developmental and molecular processes involved in autism pathophysiology.
 Some of these efforts are described below.

 Institute Activities & Advances

 As one of the participants in the government-wide Interagency Autism Coordinating Committee (IACC), the NICHD’s support for autism research is structured around the seven question areas of IACC’s strategic plan for autism research:

 - Question 1: When Should I Be Concerned?

 - Question 2: How Can I Understand What Is Happening?

 - Question 3: What Caused This to Happen and Can It Be Prevented?

 - Question 4: Which Treatments and Interventions Will Help?